Trajectory Optimization for Unknown Maneuvering Target Tracking with Bearing-only Measurements: Learning-based Bearing-only Target Tracking

-\begin{remark} In practice, choosing a suitable kernel for ensuring that the unknown function lies in the space of sample functions is usually not a challenging problem (\cite{lederer2019uniform}).
-For example, the sample space of GPs with the Squared Exponential kernel, which is the most popular kernel, contains all continuous functions with probability one (\cite{van2011information}). \end{remark} \begin{remark} For the polynomial kernel $k(t,t') = (tt' + 1)^2$, the basis functions of the corresponding RKHS $\mathcal{H}_{k}$ are $\{ t^2, t, 1\}$.
-It is obvious that this set of basis functions can describe the traditional constant-velocity target in most existing works, like \cite{li2022three} and \cite{hu2021bearing}. \end{remark}
+\begin{remark} The support of the process for SE kernel is equal to the space of all continuous functions, so that a sample function that approximates any continuous function infinitely theoretically can be found \citep{van2011information}.
+In practice, the sample paths of the SE kernel are analytic functions, which may much smoother than real trajectories.
+If the true target motion is rougher than what the default kernel would produce, the error caused by this distinction will appear.
+To address this distinction, the hyperparameters are tuned online to fit the less smooth trajectory and samples are drawn from a quasi-uniform sampling, which has been verified effective in practice to overcome this distinction \citep{wynne2021convergence}. \end{remark}

 Under this assumption, we have connected target motion with the prior GP.
-To improve the tracking accuracy of $\mu_{k}(\cdot)$ with collected bearing data, we next give the following probabilistic bearing-data-dependent tracking error bound. \begin{theorem} Consider the unknown target position $P_T(t)$ and a prior Gaussian process $\mathcal{G} \mathcal{P}(\boldsymbol{0}_2, \boldsymbol{k}(t, t'))$ satisfying Assumption \ref{ass2}.
+To improve the tracking accuracy of $\mu_{k}(\cdot)$ with collected bearing data, we next give the following probabilistic bearing-data-dependent tracking error bound. \begin{theorem} Consider the unknown target position $P_T(t)$ in the $d$-dimensional space ($d=2$ or $d=3$) and a prior Gaussian process $\mathcal{G} \mathcal{P}(\boldsymbol{0}_d, \boldsymbol{k}(t, t'))$ satisfying Assumption \ref{ass2}.
 For a finite set $\mathcal{T}_{k}$ to achieve target tracking, the posterior mean function (\ref{eq16}) conditioned on the data set $\mathcal{D}_{c:k}$ admits a probabilistic tracking error bound, i.e.,